ydataai/ydata-profiling/CONTRIBUTING.md

-## How to contribute to Pandas-Profiling
+## How to contribute to YData-Profiling

-Pandas-profiling aims to ease exploratory data analysis for structured datasets, including time-series.
+YData-profiling aims to ease exploratory data analysis for structured datasets, including time-series.
 Our focus is to provide users with useful and robust statistics for such datasets encountered in industry, academia and elsewhere.
-Pandas-profiling is open-source and stimulates contributions from passionate community users.
+YData-profiling is open-source and stimulates contributions from passionate community users.

 #### Themes to contribute